Post Navigation

 A blue and white facebook logo with black background

 A photo of Brother Modestino Fucci (on left) and Padre Pio.
-The two shared a close friendship for twenty eight years until Padre Pio’s death in 1968
+The two shared a close friendship for twenty-eight years.

 Modestino Fucci was born in Pietrelcina, Italy on April 17, 1917.
 The people of Pietrelcina were proud that their town was the birthplace of its most famous citizen, Padre Pio (Francesco Forgione).
 Modestino’s mother, Anna Fucci, loved to share her memories of growing up in Pietrelcina and having Francesco Forgione and his family for neighbors.